linode/docs/docs/guides/web-servers/apache/install-and-use-apache-on-almalinux/index.md

 published: 2021-06-11
 modified_by:
   name: Linode
-title: "Install and Use Apache on AlmaLinux"
+title: "How to Install and Use Apache on AlmaLinux"
-h1_title: "How to Install and Use Apache on AlmaLinux"
+title_meta: "Install and Use Apache on AlmaLinux"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny